robertjurco/OpenVort/README.md

 # OpenVort
-This repository contains the code used in my Bachelor's thesis titled "Numerical Simulations of Quantum Turbulence in Thermal Counterflow of Superfluid Helium II Using the Vortex Filament Method".
+This repository contains the code used in my Bachelor's thesis titled "Simulations of quantum turbulence in thermal counterflow of superfluid helium using the vortex filament method".
 The code is open-source and free to use for any purpose, with proper attribution.

 The attached Bachelor's thesis serves as the primary documentation for this code.
 It provides a detailed explanation of the methods used and the results obtained.
 Please refer to it for a comprehensive understanding of the project.